 I felt overwhelmed.

-I was bored by another repeat curriculum.
+I was bored by yet another repeat of the same curriculum.

 I wondered if I was doing right by my kids' education.

 Until I watched a Brene Brown TedX Talk and realized I didn't even factor ME into my life.
+What did I need?

 I learned I had to take care of ME to take care of my kids.